-The practitioners of the industry will be consulted to obtain their views on various parameters such as: the integration of information technology to extent that the overall current norms of road construction can be revised and probably the complete method of road construction techniques can be amended.
+The practitioners of the industry will be consulted to obtain their views on various parameters such as the integration of information technology to extent that the overall current norms of road construction can be revised and probably the complete method of road construction techniques can be amended.

-1. Development and maintenance costs of AHS subjected to increase with every Km added in the framework.
-The costs per km is less but will increase for total highway and will cost billions of Euros to the countries like UK, US and other developed regions?.
+1. Development and maintenance costs of AHS are subjected to increase with every Km added to the framework.
+The costs per km are less but will increase for total highway and will cost billions of Euros to the countries like UK, US and other developed regions.

-2. Adding costs to individual users due to new hardware, support systems, and other requirements for AHS?.
+2. Adding costs to individual users due to new hardware, support systems, and other requirements for AHS?

-3. The lack of control on travel due to automatic driven cars, psychological troubles and fears in car owners?
+3. The lack of control over travel due to automatically driven cars, psychological troubles and fears in car owners?

-4. Issue of the affordability of new vehicles for low income families to travel on AHS and the up gradation of old vehicles is not given proper consideration in the development of automated transport systems?
+4. Issue of the affordability of new vehicles for low-income families to travel on AHS and the up gradation of old vehicles is not given proper consideration in the development of automated transport systems?